huygiatrng/CaptionCove/README.md

 # CaptionCove

-CaptionCove is a dynamic web application designed to convert video content into accurate subtitles and transcripts.
-This project was initiated in Spring 2024 and leverages state-of-the-art technologies to provide users with a reliable and efficient platform for generating and managing video transcripts.
+CaptionCove is a backend-focused project designed to convert video content into accurate subtitles and transcripts.
+This project was initiated in Spring 2024 and leverages advanced technologies to provide a reliable and efficient platform for generating and managing video transcripts.

 ## Features